Workflows

 Sometimes a step by step approach is a good way to make sure a document is configured in full - especially if it has non-obvious configuration elements.
 The step by step configuration option will not only guide the user through the configuration, it will also zoom to the currently configured point of interest.
 This is especially useful on space limited mobile devices.

-Steps can also be set to switch between documents.
-This allows configuring a document before it is placed in e.g. an Avatar.
 Another use case is using the steps method to configure a document and in the last step switch to a preview document showing a photorealistic preview of the product.

 Learn more about step based configuration in the Buyer Side chapter.

 Documents with obvious configuration works best by simply selecting an element and then customize the selected element.
 This is a useful approach for documents with many configuration points on the pages.
-Except for rich text editing in the desktop interface, configuration options for the selected element will be shown depending on the allowed changes for the selected element or group.
+Except for multi line text editing in the desktop interface, configuration options for the selected element will be shown depending on the allowed changes for the selected element or group.
 Learn more about buyer side configuration options and groups in the Buyer Side chapter

 Snippets can either be used as the basic building blocks like text frames, images or special headlines.
 Or they can be used as complete configurable design elements - so called sticker snippets - a user can insert on a page.
 Snippets are ideal if one would like to present a free design option to buyers which is still easy to use but creates good looking products.